John Fuller: Today on Focus on the Family, Dr. Tony Evans talks about the servant attitude that’s necessary for a strong marriage.

-John: Well, I was just making a mental list thinking-
+John: Well, that, I’m just making a mental list thinking-

-Tony: Well, it hurts me to say it.
-(Jim laughs)
+Dr. Evans: It hurts me to say it. (laughs).

-John: –yeah, all right, so what does the list look like for you and Lois?
+John: Yeah.
+What-all right, so, what does the list look like for you and Lois?

-Tony: Well, there are certain things that I know she wants me to do.
-She has a place where there are regular things like I’m the trash guy.
-I’m the guy who cleans out the [whatever], so there’s regular [duties].
+Dr. Evans: Well, there are certain things that I know she wants me to do.
+She has a place where she-the regular thing, like I’m the trash guy.
+You know, I’m-I’m the guy who cleans out the trash.
+So it is regular.

-Jim: Come on.
+Jim: Oh, come on.
 Now you’re speaking my language.
-(Laughter)

-Tony: Can’t you pay somebody to do that?
-So I can take that position, or I could say, “This ministers to you, so I will do that.”
-And here’s the key thing to do that we don’t want to do: how can I serve you today?
-That question, that question, even if there is nothing, the fact you thought enough to ask the question made you servant of all.
+Dr. Evans: So, I-I could take that position, or I could say, “This ministers to you, so I will do that.”
+And here’s the key thing to do that we don’t wanna do, how can I serve you, today?”
+That question, that question, even if there’s nothing, the fact you thought enough to ask the question made you servant of all.

-So when Lois is filled full with my love and attention and care and inspiration, then anything she can do, she will do.
-There becomes a resistance when the tank is on empty and you’re still demanding to drive somewhere.
+Dr. Evans: Because women have been made to respond.
+That they can respond in two directions, but they’ve been made to respond.
+And so, um, if she’s given something to respond to, it’s easier for her to ask that.
+So, when Lois is filled, is full with my love, and attention, and care and, uh, inspiration, then anything she can do, she will do.
+There becomes a resistance when the tank is on empty, and you’re still demanding to drive somewhere.

-Tony: That happens in the emotional relationships, the physical relationships in marriage; all of that has to do with where the tank is.
-You keep passing gas stations and start running on fumes, and then you wonder why people’s get up and go has got up and gone.
+Dr. Evans: That happens in the-in the emotional relationships, the physical relationships and marriage.
+All of that has to do with where the tank is.
+You keep passing gas stations and start running on fumes, and then you wonder why people’s get up and go is getting up and gone.

-John: Boy, you’re describing so many marriages that I know of, and it seems that a lot of those situations don’t have fuel because of circumstances.
+John: Mm-hmm.
+Boy, you’re describing so many marriages, uh, that I know of.
+And it seems that a lot of those, uh, those situations don’t have fuel because of circumstances.

-John: There’s a relative, a mom or a dad in a different state, and they are sick.
+John: There’s a-a relative, a mom or a dad in a different state, and they’re sick.